 Dedicated Legislator

-Regina has had the honor of serving on many taskforces and commissions in her four years in office at both the local and state level of government.
-She has served on the taskforce on Reconciliation and Equity 2020; the Redevelopment of State Historic Government Complexes Workgroup (2020) making recommendations of how to best redevelopment and preserve historic government complexes in Maryland; The Maryland State Commission on Environmental Justice and Sustainable Communities 2020 - Present; The State Park Investment Commission 2021; Baltimore City Sustainability Commission 2020 & 2021, and the first in the country Baltimore City’s Trauma - Informed Care Task Force 2020 – Present.
+Regina has had the honor of serving on many taskforces and commissions in her eight years in office at both the local and state level of government.
+She has served on the taskforce for Reconciliation and Equity (2020); the Redevelopment of State Historic Government Complexes Workgroup (2020); The Maryland State Commission on Environmental Justice and Sustainable Communities (2020 - Present); The State Park Investment Commission (2021); Baltimore City Sustainability Commission (2020 - Present), and Baltimore City’s Trauma - Informed Care Task Force (2020 – 2023).
+She is also a member of the Oyster Advisory Commission, (2023 - Present); the Council of State Governments’ East Energy and Environment Committee (2023 - Present); the Maryland Parks and Recreation Commission (2023 - Present); the Just Transition Employment and Retraining Working Group (2024), the Harry R. Hughes Center for Agro-Ecology Board of Directors (2024 - Present); and the National Conference of State Legislatures’ Natural Resources & Infrastructure Committee (2024 - Present).

-Delegate Boyce works tirelessly serving Maryland and Baltimore City’s 43rd District by attending events and community meetings, providing $50k a year in college scholarships, securing over $10 million in capital investments and improvements in the 43rd District, and ensuring that she keeps her campaign promise of supporting our families and investing in our city to secure a promising future we all can enjoy together.
+Delegate Boyce works tirelessly serving Maryland, Baltimore City, and District 43A by attending events and community meetings, distributing over $60,000 a year in college scholarships for district students, securing a collective $10+ million in capital investments and improvements in the 43rd District, and ensuring that she keeps her campaign promise of supporting our families and investing in our city to secure a promising future that we can all enjoy together.
+You can view Regina’s record of service here.

 Caribbean heritage, D.C. born, Baltimore home.